Boy Scouts of America

 1. Go to a completed landscape project that a landscape architect has designed.
 Before you visit the site, obtain a plan of the design from the landscape architect if one is available.

-2. After completing requirement 1, discuss the following with your merit badge counselor:
+2. After completing requirement 1, discuss the following with your counselor:

 • (a) Tell whether the design had separate spaces, a defined point of entry, a clear path system, and sun and shade variety.